tomblazejewski/blaze-explorer/readme.md

 # Commands

-The only built-in command is the quit command, "q".
+The only built-in command is the quit command, `q`, which closes the app.
-One can use the terminal commands, such as "git status", similarly in neovim, by pre-pending them with an exclamation mark: "!git status".
+One can use the terminal commands, such as `git status`, similarly in neovim, by pre-pending them with an exclamation mark: `!git status`, when in command mode.